Ed-VanDerSar/Ed-VanDerSar/README.md

 ### 📚 Academic Background

 Currently, I am pursuing a PhD degree in Applied Mathematics.
 My research is centred around the application of probability theory to solve complex problems in biology 🧬 and technology 💻.
-This interdisciplinary approach allows me to explore fascinating intersections and contribute innovative solutions to these diverse fields.

 I am particularly interested in how probability models can help understand biological processes and phenomena.
 This includes areas such as genetic variation, population dynamics, and the spread of diseases 🦠.